MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/walkthrough-help-azure.md

 When you have followed the steps in this article, you have uploaded your Help content to an Azure web app and indexed it.

-You can now extend the Help pane to be aware of your content.
+The next step is to extend the Help pane to be aware of your content.
 When users open the Help pane in your Dynamics 365 solution, the in-product Help pane will be able to generate context-sensitive links to your Help.
 For more information, see [Connect your Help website with the in-product Help pane](connect-help-pane.md).

 ## See also